joetid09/my-docker-compose-template/README.md

+# Template being used all virtual development workspace with gitpod for project Joplin

 # A Docker Compose template on Gitpod

 This is a [Docker Compose](https://docs.docker.com/compose/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).